LivelyCarpet87/FileSorter/README.md

+# Basics

+This section targets people who have a more limited understanding of the command line.
+All commands, `in this format`, are presumed to be run in terminal.
+Terminal can be found on MacOS by typing "terminal" in Spotlight.

+A **directory** is a location or a folder.
+It has a path, which is the list of folders leading to the last folder.

 # Function/Purpose

 This is a file sorter written in python3.
-It sorts all the files in a given root directory according rules in a configuration file and some Ignored.config files.
+It sorts all the files in a given directory according rules listed by the user.
 It sorts files into folders according to a tag written into file names.
 For example, if `ROB` has been defined as the tag for the `Robotics` folder, files with names containing `ROB_` such as `ROB_pushbot.java` will be sorted into the `Robotics` folder.
 It also has the ability to ignore files according to certain strings in filenames or file-paths according to a specific and a global Ignored.config file when sorting files in folders.

 # OS Compatibility

 It has been tested on MacOS Mojave and should be compatible with all MacOS.
 It has not been tested on other OS but I presume it may work.
-Please open an Issue to let me know if it works or doesn't work on other OS.
+Please open an issue on GitHub to let me know if it works or doesn't work on other OS.

 # Install